 Why an immersed tunnel?

-There are more than 30 subsea tunnels in Norway – and all but 1 are bored through bedrock.
-In Bjørvika, the bedrock lies deep, some places more than 40 metres deep.
-A bored tunnel in Bjørvika would have to lie 40-50 metres under sealevel.
-Instead, the immersed tunnel, built in elements on land, and put together under the fjord, lies approximately 20 metres under sealevel, and easily aligns with the existing tunnels.
+There are more than 30 subsea tunnels in Norway.
+All but 1 are bored through bedrock.
+In Bjørvika, however, the bedrock lies deep, some places more than 40 metres below sea level.
+A bored tunnel in Bjørvika would have to lie 40-50 metres below sea level, whereas an immersed tunnel, built in elements onshore, could be assembled on-site and positioned at just 20 meters below sea level.
+The immersed tunnel easily aligned with the existing tunnels.

 The seabed of the inner Oslo fjord mainly consists of clay and in some places bedrock is as deep as 50 meters below the top of the clay layer.
 This means that if a sub-sea rock tunnel were the adopted solution it would, even with very steep gradients, be several kilometres long.
 NPRA has therefore chosen to build an immersed tunnel.
 This type of tunnel is constructed by building in elements on land that are subsequently floated into position and lowered onto the seabed.
 It is the first time that the technique has been used for a tunnel with passenger traffic in Norway .